-Work schedules, including the number of days off, vary with each location.
-Yosemite Conservancy tries to provide three days off in a row at least once in the month of service.
-However, flexibility is required and volunteers are expected to step up and work for each other in extenuating circumstances.
+Volunteers will work for three days followed by two days off, or a similar pattern.
+Work schedules may vary with each location, with the possibility of trading work shifts to accommodate longer weekends.
+Flexibility is required and volunteers are expected to step up and work for each other in extenuating circumstances.
 Yosemite Conservancy recognizes that giving volunteers plenty of time off makes for happy, productive volunteers and strives to keep from having anyone feel overworked.